smukunda/docker-images/OracleSOA/README.md

         hostname=<hostname>
         vol_name=<volumename>

 To start a docker container with a SOA domain and the WebLogic AdminServer you can simply call **docker run -d oracle/soa-domain:12.2.1** command along with a call to the script to create and configure SOA domain.

-While calling **docker run** command you need to pass the above **wlsenv.list** file as **--env-file**.
-Also mention the docker volume to be used.
+You will also need need to pass the above **wlsenv.list** file as **--env-file** and **docker volume** to be used.

 A sample docker run command is given below: